-I worked with the team at Zingfin through the Jumpstart Foundry accelerator program, helping them learn to tell their story and pitch the concept of their business to investors at a pitch event in front an audience of 800(ish) people.
+I helped Zingfin hone their pitch to tell their story in front of an 800+ person audience of potential investors.
 As a part of this process, I also helped them refine the brand (logo, colors, typography, voice/copy) and user interface of their functioning prototype.

-Speaking of words… Although he was comfortable talking to investors one-on-one, he wasn’t sure how to pitch in front of a large audience.
-I wrote the script that he memorized two days before, then recited word-for-word on the day of the presentation.
+Speaking of words… Although Balaji Viswanathan (Zingfin’s CEO) was comfortable talking to investors one-on-one, he wasn’t sure how to pitch in front of a large audience.
+I wrote the script that he memorized two days before, then recited word-for-word on the presentation day.
 He was a great sport about it.

 There are pitch decks you send to people before meetings.
 Those decks tend to have a lot of words and are meant to be read.
 Then there are presentations, where the deck serves as a visual placeholder for what’s being said.
 This is one of those visual presentations.